Vijayawada Junction railway station: Satellite stations

+The Rayanapadu railway station has been developed by the Indian Railways to act as a satellite station to the Vijayawada Railway Station, in order to reduce the congestion on the former.

+The Gunadala railway station is being developed as part of the Amrit Bharat Station Scheme, which aims to transform Gunadala into a satellite station to reduce congestion at Vijayawada Junction.

 Performance and earnings

 An average of 1.40 lakh passengers are served per day and 50 million annually.
 More than 250 passenger trains and 150 goods trains utilize the station daily, with each train stopping for at least 15 to 20 minutes.